 - Productivity (this is the one you just saw, no need to share that with anyone, it’s just for me)

-Google Calendar also syncs with a number of mobile apps, my favorite of which is Fantastical
+Google Calendar also syncs with several mobile apps, my favorite of which is Fantastical

 Level #4 – What should I work on today?

-To ensure that my day is productive, and that I accomplish at least the two tasks that I have on the calendar, I spend about 10 minutes each evening to look over the next day’s events and make a plan for the day.
+To ensure that my day is productive and that I accomplish at least the two tasks that I have on the calendar, I spend about 10 minutes each evening looking over the next day’s events and making a plan for the day.
 I look at my appointments, my wife’s appointments that I might need to take the kids for, my main goals, and any habits that I am working on (more on that in a bit) and plan out not only when I will work on these things, but where.

 I find myself more productive when I break my day up into chunks and even travel from location to location to accomplish them.
 The short drive time gives me a chance to reboot, and the limited time in a certain location will motivate me to work on exactly what I need to and not become distracted.

-A typical day’s then would look somewhat like the following (sometimes I write these down, sometimes I just try to remember the plan):
+A typical day then would look somewhat like the following (sometimes I write these down, sometimes I just try to remember the plan):